vaioco/vaioco.github.io/_posts/Java/2016-04-16-phosphor-data-flow-tainting.markdown

 {% endhighlight %}

+So far I did the following tests:

+1. JRE int-tag-instrumented on both test-app and jenkins
+2. JRE obj-tag-instrumented on both test-app and jenkins

 # INT TAG mode

 First, I tested the instrumented int-tag JRE (jre-inst) on both phosphortests.jar, test-app.jar  and jenkins.